-Self-service computers and printers are available in your local service centre to help you identify employment opportunities and make contact with service providers who may be able to assist you in your search for work free of charge.
+Self service computers and printers are available in your local service centre to help you identify employment opportunities and make contact with service providers who may assist you in your search for work.

 A free, confidential service that provides education and information on financial and lifestyle issues to all Australians.

-Our social workers can also help you during difficult times by providing confidential counselling, support and information.
+Our social workers can help you during difficult times by providing counselling, support and information.